Ian Happ Preview, Player Props: Cubs vs. Tigers

 Ian Happ At The Plate

-- Among qualified batters in MLB, his batting average ranks 111th, his on-base percentage ranks 24th, and he is 106th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 113th in batting average, 23rd in on-base percentage, and 104th in slugging.

-- Happ enters this game on a five-game hitting streak.
-In his last games, he's hitting .263 with one homer.
+- Happ is batting .250 during his last games and is on a six-game hitting streak.

-- In 28.3% of his games this year, Happ has had at least one RBI.
-He's picked up more than one in 14.2% and driven in three or more of his team's runs in four contests.
+- Happ has picked up an RBI in 28.9% of his games this year, with more than one RBI in 14.0% of his games.
+He has also driven in three or more runs in four contests.

-- He has scored in 46 games this year, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.